Diocletianic Persecution: The Peace of Galerius and the Edict of Milan, 311–313

-Galerius's words reinforce the Tetrarchy's theological basis for the persecution; the acts did nothing more than attempt to enforce traditional civic and religious practices, even if the edicts were thoroughly nontraditional.
+Galerius's words reinforce the Tetrarchy's theological basis for the persecution; the acts did nothing more than attempt to enforce traditional civic and religious practices even if the edicts were thoroughly nontraditional.
 Galerius does nothing to violate the spirit of the persecution—Christians are still admonished for their nonconformity and foolish practices—Galerius never admits that he did anything wrong.
 Certain early 20th-century historians have declared that Galerius's edict definitively nullified the old "legal formula" non licet esse Christianos, made Christianity a religio licita, "on a par with Judaism", and secured Christians' property, among other things.

 Not all have been so enthusiastic.
-The 17th-century ecclesiastical historian Tillemont called the edict "insignificant"; likewise, the late 20th-century historian Timothy Barnes cautions that the "novelty or importance of [Galerius'] measure should not be overestimated".
+The 17th-century ecclesiastical historian Tillemont called the edict "insignificant"; likewise, the late-20th-century historian Timothy Barnes cautions that the "novelty or importance of [Galerius'] measure should not be overestimated".
 Barnes notes that Galerius's legislation only brought to the East rights Christians already possessed in Italy and Africa.
 In Gaul, Spain, and Britain, moreover, Christians already had far more than Galerius was offering to Eastern Christians.
-Other late 20th-century historians, like Graeme Clark and David S. Potter, assert that for all its hedging, Galerius's issuance of the edict was a landmark event in the histories of Christianity and the Roman empire.
+Other late 20th-century historians, like Graeme Clark and David S. Potter, assert that for all its hedging, Galerius's issuance of the edict was a landmark event in the histories of Christianity and the Roman Empire.

 Galerius's law was not effective for long in Maximinus's district.
-Within seven months of Galerius's proclamation, Maximinus resumed persecution, which continued until 313, shortly before his death.
+Within seven months of Galerius's proclamation, Maximinus resumed the persecution, which continued until 313, shortly before his death.
 At a meeting between Licinius and Constantine in Milan in February 313, the two emperors drafted the terms of a universal peace.
 The terms of this peace were posted by the victorious Licinius at Nicomedia on 13 June 313.
 Later ages have taken to calling the document the "Edict of Milan".
 (Note: The document is not actually an edict, but a letter.
 The two can be distinguished by the presence of a specific addressee on a letter, and the absence of one on an edict.
 The version of the document preserved by Lactantius (De Mortibus Persecutorum 48.2-12) is a letter to the governor of Bithynia, and was presumably posted in Nicomedia after Licinius had taken the city from Maximinus.
 Eusebius's version (Historia Ecclesiastica 10.5.2-14) is probably a copy sent to the governor of Palestine and posted in Caesarea.)

 We thought it fit to commend these things most fully to your care that you may know that we have given to those Christians free and unrestricted opportunity of religious worship.
 When you see that this has been granted to them by us, your Worship will know that we have also conceded to other religions the right of open and free observance of their worship for the sake of the peace of our times, that each one may have the free opportunity to worship as he pleases; this regulation is made that we may not seem to detract from any dignity or any religion.